Colt's Manufacturing Company: 1980s–1990s

 The 1980s were fairly good years for Colt, but the coming end of the Cold War would change all that.
 Colt had long left innovation in civilian firearms to their competitors, feeling that the handgun business could survive on their traditional revolver and M1911 designs.
 Instead, Colt focused on the military market, where they held the primary contracts for the production of rifles for the US military.
 This strategy dramatically failed for Colt through a series of events in the 1980s.
 In 1984, the U.S. military standardized on the Beretta 92F.
 This was not much of a loss for Colt's current business, as M1911A1 production had stopped in 1945.
 Meanwhile, the military rifle business was growing because the U.S. military had a major demand for more upgraded M16s; the M16A2 model had just been adopted and the military needed hundreds of thousands of them.

 In 1985, Colt's workers, members of the United Auto Workers went on strike for higher wages.
-This strike would ultimately last for five years, and was one of the longest-running labor strikes in American history.
+This strike would ultimately last for five years and was one of the longest-running labor strikes in American history.
 With replacement workers running production, the quality of Colt's firearms began to decline.
 Dissatisfied with Colt's production, in 1988 the U.S. military awarded the contract for future M16 production to Fabrique Nationale.
 The strike finally ended when an agreement was reached on 22 March 1990.

 Some criticized Colt's range of handgun products in the late 1980s as out of touch with the demands of the market, and their once-vaunted reputation for quality had suffered during the UAW strike.
-Colt's stable of double-action revolvers and single-action pistols was seen as old-fashioned by a marketplace that was captivated by the new generation of "wondernines" – high-capacity, 9×19mm Parabellum caliber handguns, as typified by the Glock 17.
+Colt's stable of double-action revolvers and single-action pistols was seen as old-fashioned by a marketplace that was captivated by the new generation of "wondernines" – higher capacity handguns chambered in 9×19mm Parabellum, as typified by the Glock 17.
 Realizing that the future of the company was at stake, labor and management agreed to end the strike in an arrangement that resulted in Colt being sold to a group of private investors, the State of Connecticut, and the UAW itself.